 Born in Bulgaria and a graduate of the Hochschule für Musik, Berlin, Yordan Kamdzhalov was unanimously chosen as General Music Director by the City of Heidelberg in 2011.
-At the age of 30 this appointment involved his becoming Chief Conductor of the Opera Theater, the Heidelberg Philharmonic Orchestra and Heidelberg’s Schloss Festival; the same year, after a successful series of concerts with the National Sofia Philharmonic Orchestra, he was also invited to become Principal Guest Conductor.
-In December 2013 he made his Tokyo-debut with the New Japan Philharmonic and was at once re-invited.
+At the young age of 30 this appointment involved the Chief Conductorship of the Opera Theater, of the Heidelberg Philharmonic Orchestra and Heidelberg’s Schloss Festival; his time as GMD saw the highest number of sell-outs in the history of both the orchestra and the opera.
+With a growing international career in Europe and the Far East, Kamdzhalov reluctantly decided not to renew his General Music Director contract but has been invited by the City of Heidelberg to become Principal Guest Conductor.
+At the time of his original Heidelberg appointment the Sofia National Philharmonic Orchestra invited him to become their Principal Guest Conductor.
+In December 2013 he also made his debut with the New Japan Philharmonic and was at once re-invited.

-Kamdzhalov has a particular interest in contemporary music and is Artistic Director and Principal Conductor of the Berlin Group International Ensemble Innorelatio.
-Chosen by Peter Eötvos, he took part in the Lucerne Festival Academy (2007) which involved workshops with Pierre Boulez as well as a public performance of Stockhausen’s Gruppen for three orchestras, and his German debut (2005) was the World Première of B. Schweitzer’s opera Informationen über Bartelsby in cooperation with the Komische Oper Berlin.
+Kamdzhalov has a particular interest in both contemporary music and astronomy, something recognised by NASA who named a planet after him (their citation reads “With his passion for astronomy, he connects the world of music with the fascination for the universe”) and, in conjunction with the Institute of Astronomy, he has recently launched a musical cycle under the generic title of “Evolution” with the Symphony No 2 (Copernicus) by Gorecki (At Heidelberg’s International Spring Festival 2015 he will also conduct Gorecki’s Symphony of Sorrowful Songs No 3).
+Kamdzhalov is Artistic Director and Principal Conductor of the Berlin Group International Ensemble Innorelatio and has also worked with MusikFabrik Köln, Ensemple Morern Frankfurt, Ensemble Contrechamps Geneva .
+Earlier in his career he took part in the Lucerne Festival Academy (2007) which involved workshops with Pierre Boulez as well as a public performance of Stockhausen’s Grüppen for three orchestras, and his German debut (2005) was the World Première of B. Schweitzer’s opera ‘Informationen über Barteleby’ in Berlin.